R0Xofficial/MyCatBot/README.md

 ## How to run

+1. Run **pip install -r requirements.txt**

-1. Set your environment in env.sh
+2. Set your environment in env.sh

-2. Run this command:
+3. Run this command:

 **cd ~/catbot && . ./env.sh && python catbot.py**